squint-cljs/squint/doc/dev/dce.md

 The public export surface is byte-for-byte identical to the previous release (verified by diffing the `export` lines); the helpers and `TYPE_TAG` are unexported module-locals.

+Update (variadic native-rest): the symbol formerly named `IApply__apply` is now `VARIADIC` and IS exported.
+Compiled variadic fns set `f[VARIADIC]` to their seq-taking impl so `apply` passes the rest as an unrealized seq; `withApply` sets the same symbol, so `concat`'s apply hook and the codegen hook are one mechanism. `VARIADIC` is the only added export.

 Results, esbuild 0.28 minified, importing from `squint-cljs/core.js`: